wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

 *   (1) This clause applies to a NAIT officer who is entitled to apply for a search warrant to obtain documents.

-    (2) The NAIT officer may apply to an issuing officer for a production order against a person in respect of those documents if the NAIT officer is satisfied that the conditions specified in clause 15 for making the order against the person are met.
+    (2) The NAIT officer may apply to an issuing officer for a production order against a person in respect of those documents if the NAIT officer is satisfied that the conditions specified in [clause 15][129] for making the order against the person are met.

     (3) An application must be in writing and must set out the following particulars: